20 October 2019| 08:30-12:30

 8. Implications: What are the theoretical, methodological and practical contributions of your work?

 Additionally, all submissions must be single-author.
 The application essay will not be published.
-Students accepted to attend the Doctoral Colloquium must plan to attend the full Doctoral Colloquium on Sunday, October 20, 2019 and the Student Awards session in order to gain as much value as possible from the experience.
+Students accepted to attend the Doctoral Colloquium must be or become members of ASIST and must attend the full Doctoral Colloquium on Sunday, October 20, 2019 and the Student Awards session in order to gain as much value as possible from the experience.

 Deadline for submission: July 15, 2019